solidjs/solid-docs-legacy/langs/en/guides/typescript.md

 The [Solid starter templates](https://github.com/solidjs/templates/) offer good starting points for [`tsconfig.json`](https://github.com/solidjs/templates/blob/master/ts/tsconfig.json).

-In particular, to use TypeScript with the Solid JSX compiler, you need to configure TypeScript to leave JSX constructs alone via [`"jsx": "preserve"`](https://www.typescriptlang.org/tsconfig#jsx), and tell TypeScript about where the JSX types come from via [`"jsxImportSource": "solid-js"`](https://www.typescriptlang.org/tsconfig#jsxImportSource).
+Most importantly, to use TypeScript with the Solid JSX compiler, you need to configure TypeScript to leave JSX constructs alone via [`"jsx": "preserve"`](https://www.typescriptlang.org/tsconfig#jsx), and tell TypeScript where the JSX types come from via [`"jsxImportSource": "solid-js"`](https://www.typescriptlang.org/tsconfig#jsxImportSource).
-Thus a minimal `tsconfig.json` would look like this:
+So, a minimal `tsconfig.json` would look like this:

 ```json
 {